Jenni Hermoso: 2018–19: 2019 FIFA Women's World Cup

 In qualifying for the 2019 FIFA Women's World Cup in France, Hermoso directly contributed to goals in each of Spain's matches, accumulating 7 goals and 9 assists.
 In the second match of qualifiers against Serbia, she made her 50th appearance for the national team.
 Spain completed the qualifying phase as group winners, winning all matches.
-In the middle of the qualifying phase, Hermoso played the 2018 Cyprus Women's Cup, in which Spain was champion.
+In the middle of the qualifying phase, Hermoso played the 2018 Cyprus Women's Cup which Spain won.

 Hermoso was named part of Spain's squad at the 2019 FIFA Women's World Cup in France.
 She scored twice in the opening game of their campaign against South Africa, with both goals coming from the penalty spot.
 She was named player of the match as Spain recorded their first ever win in a Women's World Cup tournament.

 Spain advanced to the Round of 16 for the first time in a World Cup tournament, and played against the United States.
 The USA scored within 7 minutes, but Hermoso brought a goal back two minutes later.
 She scored from outside the box off of a Lucía García assist, who took advantage of a giveaway from USA defender Becky Sauerbrunn.
-Spain ended up losing the match to the eventual tournament champions after a controversial VAR-awarded penalty, which Hermoso said after the match that she "would not have called".
+Spain ended up losing the match to the eventual tournament champions after a VAR-awarded penalty, which Hermoso said after the match that she "would not have called".

 2020–21: Euro 2021 and becoming Spain's all-time top scorer

 On 14 February 2021, Hermoso scored 5 goals in a match against Azerbaijan.
 Of those five goals was her 41st goal with the Spanish national team, surpassing Veronica Boquete as the team's all-time highest goalscorer.
-Hermoso ended the qualifying round of the 2022 Euro tournament with 10 goals, the most in Group D.
+Hermoso ended the qualifying round of the 2022 Euro tournament with 10 goals, the most in Group D. Despite being in the pre-selection for the tournament, Jorge Vilda controversially left her out of the squad for England, citing the remains of an injury sustained in the Champions League Final in May.